jmreicha/autosnap/README.md

 ###Contributing

 Anybody is welcome to contribute to this project.
+Inquiries can be directed to me via github issues or you are more than welcome to email me directly at `josh.reichardt@gmail.com`.

+###Usage

+The easiest way to get started using this tool after it has been installed and the config file has been created is to run `autosnap --help` to get a listing of all the commands and various options.

 ###TODO